-As today's World Mental Health Day focuses on mental health at work, have you taken the time to think about how the workplace you provide could positively impact mental wellbeing?
+As this year's Mental Health Week focuses on mental health at work, have you taken the time to think about how the workplace you provide could positively impact mental wellbeing?

 Wellbeing is a big issue for any company.
 If an employee is not fit for work, there are implications for businesses, with lost hours, drops in productivity, and the potential for falling profits.
 However, in recent years, there has been a change in attitudes, with companies becoming more aware of their own responsibility for ensuring their workforce is both physically and mentally healthy.